HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Ubiquiti Inc. (UI) Investors with Losses to Contact Its Attorneys Now, Securities Fraud Case Filed

-SAN FRANCISCO, May 20, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Ubiquiti Inc. (: UI) investors with significant losses to submit your losses now.
+SAN FRANCISCO, May 21, 2021 /PRNewswire/ -- Hagens Berman urges Ubiquiti Inc. (NYSE: UI)investors with significant losses to submit your losses now.
 A securities fraud class action is pending and certain investors may have valuable claims.

 Class Period: Jan.
 11, 2021 Mar.
 30, 2021